You are viewing a story from harrypotterfanfiction.com

 “Yes, it was about a note.
-Albus got one yesterday, asking us to go down there this morning and McGonagall wanted to try and find out who sent it in case they’d done the graffiti.
+Albus got one yesterday, asking us to go down there this morning and McGonagall wanted to try and find out who sent it, in case they’d written the graffiti.
 That’s all.”

 “I thought Peeves said…”

 They hurried out of the room before the sentence was finished.

 “Would people ever just mind their own business?”
 Albus said.